jacobwojoski/dice-stats/README.md

 vary drastically compared to the average result after a long campaign.

 ## UI Design
-#### Use one of the following to open the different information forms
+#### Use one of the following to open the different applications (forms)
-- Use Scene Control buttons to open the forms
+- Use Scene Control buttons to open the apps
-- Use Chat Icon to open forms
+- Use Chat Icon to open apps
-- Use Macro to open forms
+- Use Macro to open apps

-#### Different forms
+#### Different Application Types
 - Settings: Quick access to some module settings without going to the module-settings window [Settings Form Options Link](#gm-interaction-settings)
+- Pause: Quick enable or disable the recording of Dice-Stats
+- IO: Import or Export Dice-Stats to CSV or JSON
 - Global Stats: Info of all players combined possibly includidng or excluding the GM
 - Compare Stats: Directly compare each players rolls on one chart
 - Player Stats: View an individuals dice roll info